Remove Punctuation

 Punctuation creates false distinctions. 'data', 'data,', 'data.' should all be the same token.
 Removing punctuation before tokenization ensures accurate word counts and TF-IDF calculations.

-Does it handle Unicode punctuation?
+Does this tool actually handle Unicode punctuation?

 Yes.
 Removes curly quotes, em dashes, en dashes, ellipses, and other typographic punctuation.

-Can I selectively remove certain punctuation?
+Is there a way to selectively remove certain punctuation?

 This tool removes all.
 For selective removal, use Find & Replace to target specific characters.